 6 Simple Mindfulness Techniques You Can Do Anywhere

-Mindfulness is all about tuning into the present moment to gain awareness of what you’re thinking, feeling, and sensing, and being non-judgmental about what you observe.
+In my work, I explain that mindfulness is all about tuning into the present moment to gain awareness of what you’re thinking, feeling, and sensing, in a non-judgmental way.
 You don’t need Lululemons, candles, incense, sitar music, or challenging yoga positions to make it happen—and frankly, most of us just won’t do those things on a regular basis.
-Because of its simplicity, mindfulness is available to each and every one of us, and there are many different ways that we can access its benefits from wherever we happen to be.
+Because of its simplicity, mindfulness is available to everyone, and there are many different ways that you can access its benefits from wherever you happen to be.

 What I love about mindful breathing is that it’s free, can be practiced anytime and anywhere, and you’re already breathing, so you might as well do it the best way possible.
 It really is a “must do”—mindful breathing is clutch.
 It’s the one thing that I focus on as much as possible throughout the day in order to be mindful.

 Try this simple exercise with your breath: take a slow, full inhale through your nose, pushing your belly out and filling your lungs to the bottom.
 On your exhale, pull your belly all the way in, causing the air right from the bottom of your lungs to be pushed up through your mid-chest to your upper chest, and then out.

 Incorporating this simple breathing exercise into your day alone will help you to become more present!

 Sitting with good posture is critical because it impacts how you breathe.
 Essentially, the better you sit, the better you will be able to engage in deep breathing both consciously and unconsciously.
 Many of us spend most of our time sitting—whether we’re at work or on the couch Netflixing (ha!).
 If this applies to you, it’s especially beneficial for you to be mindful of how your body is positioned while you’re sitting.